-Propecia (finasteride) is a medication used to treat hair loss in patients suffering from male pattern baldness (androgenetic alopecia).
+Propecia (finasteride) is a medication used to treat hair loss in men who are suffering from male pattern baldness (androgenetic alopecia).

-Propecia contains the active ingredient finasteride, a type of medication known as a 5 Alpha-Reductase inhibitor.
-It works against the androgen hormone dihydrotestosterone (DHT), which contributes towards male sexual characteristics, including the monitoring of hair growth and loss.
-By reducing the conversion of DHT from testosterone, finasteride limits the role of DHT in hair loss.
+Propecia contains the active ingredient finasteride, which is a type of drug known as a 5-alpha reductase inhibitor.
+It works by limiting the conversion of testosterone into another hormone called DHT (dihydrotestosterone).
+DHT is involved in the regulation of hair growth and hair loss.
+By reducing the DHT levels, Propecia should help to reduce hair loss.

-Propecia should be taken regularly and can take up to 3 months to take effect.
+Propecia should be taken regularly and can take up to 3–6 months to have noticeable effects. effect.

 The active ingredient in Propecia is finasteride.